OcelotBabou/Quartz/content/2-The World/Regions/Locations/The Great Dividing Forest.md

 ---
 **Overview:**

-The **Great Dividing Forest** forms the natural northwestern boundary of New Birania, standing as both a geographical and symbolic barrier between the sprawling plains of the Pilliga and the more developed territories of the east.
+The Great Dividing Forest forms the natural northwestern boundary of [[New Birania]], standing as both a geographical and symbolic barrier between the sprawling plains of the [[Pilliga]] and the more developed territories of the east.
 On its eastern side, large sections have been cleared for settlement and agriculture, though pockets of untouched forest remain, home to reclusive druids and scattered elven enclaves who work to preserve the natural balance.
-One notable exception is the dense, sacred forest that surrounds [[Kastelli]], the ancestral home of the Bacchins, expansion into this region strictly forbidden.
+One notable exception is the dense, sacred forest that surrounds [[Kastelli]], the ancestral home of the Bacchins, expansion into this region being strictly forbidden.
 In stark contrast, the western expanse of the forest is wild and untamed, dominated by feral beasts and mysteries that deter would be explorers.

 **Description:**